diegomacario/Teapong/README.md

 ## Technical details

 This project was an attempt to write a game as cleanly as possible.
-Special focus was placed on the following items:
+Special focus was placed on the following goals:

 - Using modern C++ and modern OpenGL.
 - Making the game cross-platform, so that it would run on macOS and Windows.